smartstore/dev-docs/framework/content/multistore.md

 # Multistore

 ## Overview
 Smartstore can host several independent stores using one database and application instance.
-Each store can have its own host name, theme, languages, currencies and catalog scope.
+Each store has its own host name, theme, languages, currencies and catalog scope.
 Admins manage stores under **Configuration → Stores** and assign a primary domain to each one.
 Incoming requests are mapped to the matching store.
 If no match is found the first store becomes the default.

 ## IIS host mapping
 To expose multiple stores on a single Windows server: